We are currently searching for applicants to fill the role of Laser Physicist. For further details, please contact info@laserdamage.co.uk.

 BRL commenced a one-year SMART feasibility project.
 Laser damage at 2 microns presents limiting difficulties which make the test both expensive and challenging to execute.
 This research project approached the problem from a materials based viewpoint and proposed a novel method for performing laser damage testing at 2 microns using an alternative methodology.

-Dr Belford presented an invited talk entitled "Laser Damage on optical components".
+Dr Belford presented the invited talk entitled "Laser Damage on optical components".

 Multi-wavelength laser damage test bed became active due to the completion of a Scottish Enterprise feasibility project.